gladstone28/DANIEL-HOUSE-INGATHERING-MEETING/README.md

 **3. Fruit basket Sales**

 It was decided that we would start the water project immediately.
-We will be starting with PGP water(500 mls) starting this Sunday after the worship service
+We will be starting with PGP water(500 mls) starting this Sunday 18 August 2024 after the worship service.
 A flyer would be done by mid-day on Saturday and sent through the KGUC Broadcast.

 Closing Prayer was offered by Sis.
-Jennifer VanHorne-Paul.
+Jennifer Vanhorne-Paul.